msteveb/tmake/README.md

 	created/set according to any bound variables.
 For example, in the following rule, $C_FLAGS and $INCPATHS are set to the given values before the -dyndep and -do scripts are run.
 	Compare this with $CCACHE, $CC and $CFLAGS which are global variables (defines) which are the same for all rules.

-Care should be taken to ensure that bound variables do not clash with global variables.
+	Note that if a -var is specified multiple times (possibly in multiple rules), the values accumulate (with a space separator).
+Condsider the rule created by:

+	  Objects auth.app.c

 		authapp/auth.app.o: authapp/auth.app.c
 		dyndep=header-scan-regexp-recursive $INCPATHS "" $HDRPATTERN